-10.1.2 Public Safety Plan (PSP)
+10.1.2 Public Safety Plan

 A Public Safety Plan (PSP) is a formal document that identifies the location of specific safety features intended to provide the public with information about potentially hazardous conditions and areas restricted from public access, in and around PacifiCorp's dams and related facilities.
-The Weber Project PSP was Ordered by the FERCCommission on August 29, 1990.
-On April 28, 1993, the new PSP wasPacifiCorp filed the new PSP with FERC the Commission.
-The PSPs are updated periodically: Most recently, on December 18, 2014, PacifiCorp submitted a revised PSP for the Weber Project.; Aa subsequent revision, attached to this document (Figures 5-7), willas be filed ion DecNovember 6,of 2017.
+The Weber Project PSP was requested by FERC OrderOrdered dated by FERC on August 29, 1990.
+PacifiCorp subsequently filed the new PSP on On April 28, 1993., PacifiCorp filed the new PSP with FERC.
+PSPs are updated periodically and; on December 18, 2014, PacifiCorp submitted a revised PSP for the Weber Project.
+A subsequent revision of (Figures 5-7), was filed on December 6, 2017.